Sunflower State FC: History

 Originally the founding members began playing in Kansas City adult leagues as Queso Blanco.
 Over the first two years competing in the most competitive amateur adult leagues and tournaments in the area the club found substantial success, winning 10 first and second place trophies.
 Throughout the years interest in the team began to grow.
 This led to the development and transition to Sunflower State FC and beginning semi-pro competition in the MASL 3 and UPSL in 2020-2021.

 The clubs first season saw them competing in the Midwest South conference in the United Premier Soccer League.
 They finished their season with a 3-2-3 record finishing in 3rd place with 11 points.

 On January 10, 2022, the NPSL announced that Ozark FC had come to an agreement with Sunflower State FC to merge clubs, relocate to Kansas City, Kansas, and keep the club name of Sunflower State FC.

 In early 2022 the club announced that it would be starting a women's team.
 The team was to be coach by Jose Ramos who had previously played with the men's team in the Major Arena Soccer League 3.
-The club played their first season in the USL League 2.
+The club played their first season in the UWS League 2 Central Conference winning the conference title with a record of 4-1-1.

 In the club's debut season in the NPSL they moved their home field to Rockhurst University and played in the Heartland Conference finishing the regular season with a 5-4-3 record finishing in 3rd place with 18 points and qualifying for the playoffs for the first time in their history.
 They were knocked out of the playoffs in the first round losing 4-2 against OKC 1889 FC.